swmtr/grav-plugin-brevo/README.md

 - **API key not set** — check `user/config/plugins/brevo.yaml`
 - **List ID not found** — verify the list ID exists in your Brevo account under **Contacts → Lists**
 - **Attribute not found** — make sure the attribute is created in Brevo under **Contacts → Settings → Contact attributes** before using it in `field_mappings`

-## See it in action

-This plugin is used on [360swim.com](https://360swim.com) to power the AI swim coaching tool waitlist.
-You can see a live example of a Brevo subscription form embedded in a Grav blog post on any technique article at [360swim.com/blog](https://360swim.com/blog).

 ## License

 MIT — see [LICENSE](LICENSE)